 Named after the French explorer Bruni d’Entrecasteaux, Bruny Island is really two islands connected by an isthmus, North Bruny and South Bruny.
 Bruny is a rich and diverse experience and one of my favourite places to go in Tasmania.
 I spent four day in Bruny Island and it was one of my best Tasmania highlights!

 The North and the South are quite different but the experiences you can enjoy include: take an adventure cruise on the edge of Southern Ocean, visit a lighthouse, discover some pristine beaches, spy on unique and plentiful wildlife, do some bushwalking and enjoy some great local food and seafood…

 I thoroughly enjoyed my visit to the Cape Bruny Lighthouse and I recommend you take a tour.
 Check out additional information and current tour prices.

 Places to Visit in Tasmania: Port Arthur

 If you are interested in Australia’s convict history, Tasmania has five of the eleven World Heritage Convict Sites.
-Port Arthur should definitely be on your list of places to visit in Tasmania.
+Alongside the Fremantle Prison, Port Arthur is part of this list and a most interesting visit.
 Only 90 minutes from Hobart, Port Arthur is where the most hardened criminals and repeat offenders were held, at the time when Tasmania was known as Van Diemen’s Land.
 Port Arthur was a place of brutal punishment, including for boys as young as eight.